Michelle Minton on Your Freedom to Eat, Drink, and Be Merry

 Radio Interview: 13 February 2013

-I interviewed Michelle Minton on "Your Freedom to Eat, Drink, and Be Merry" on Philosophy in Action Radio on 13 February 2013.
-Listen to or download the podcast below.
+I interviewed Michelle Minton on "Your Freedom to Eat, Drink, and Be Merry" on 13 February 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 The government heavily regulates food and drinks commonly regarded as dangerous or unhealthy.
 What motivates such regulations?
 Why are they so widespread?
 How can they be fought?

 Michelle Minton is the Fellow in Consumer Policy Studies at the Competitive Enterprise Institute.
 The issues she manages include food policy, FDA regulation of non-pharmaceuticals, alcohol regulation, and the online gambling industry.
 Her work has been published and cited by nationally respected news outlets such as the Wall Street Journal and USA Today, prominent magazines, and scholarly journals.

 - Duration: 58:26

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - The most common regulations and laws pertaining to food and drinks

 - Colorado's laws about grocery versus liquor stores

 - The true purpose of these laws and regulations